DavidVillalobos/tiny-editor/README.md

 ### Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For new changes, please open an issue first to discuss what you would like to change.
 You can contact me at 📫 : villalobosgonzalezluisdavid@gmail.com

 ## License